Benefits Of Straight Razor Shaving: Pros, Cons, Costs

 You are the conductor of your face and facial hair.
 Besides, if you make the straight razor your stick, you will create perfect harmony.

 When buying a straight razor, always choose one that is made of premium steel selections and wooden handles, like the razor collection from Naked Armor.
-All of our straight razors are handcrafted and honed to perfection, making them shave ready straight out of the box—if not, we will gladly have the razor professionally honed for you at no charge.
+All of our straight razors and straight razor kits are handcrafted and honed to perfection, making them shave ready straight out of the box—if not, we will gladly have the razor professionally honed for you at no charge.
 Get them on their own or as a part of a carefully-curated complete straight razor kit.

 Add to cart below: